Welcome to Comparative Studies in Literature and Culture

 Comparative Studies in Literature and Culture (CSLC) is an exciting and innovative doctoral program.
 It was inaugurated by USC Dornsife College in 2011 and admitted its first entering class for the 2011-12 academic year.

-Behind the creation of CSLC was the idea that Ph.D. education in our fields (Comparative Literature, French and Francophone, Slavic, and Spanish) ought to cultivate a common ground in addition to fostering specialized research.
+Behind the creation of CSLC was the idea that Ph.D. education in our fields (Comparative Literature, French and Francophone, and Spanish and Latin American Studies) ought to cultivate a common ground in addition to fostering specialized research.
 We thus wanted to design a program that could remap the boundaries of these fields while carrying on the very best of their traditions and enlarging what each can bring to the study of its discipline.
 The invention of CSLC marks our renewed and ongoing commitment to shaping the future of doctoral education in the humanities.

 There are several hallmarks of CSLC’s program: